Expats in Lelystad

 Medical care in the Netherlands is not free of charge.
 Depending on income, a citizen is compulsorily insured in the National Health Service.
 In your case, you or your company will usually take out a health insurance policy.
 You will often be asked to prove that you hold such an insurance when healthcare is being provided.

-In October 2018 the MC IJsselmeerziekenhuizen B.V. has been declared bankrupt.
-From the fist of March 2019 the hospital in Lelystad will be taken over by St Jansdal.
-They will make a few changes to the hospital.
+In October 2018 the MC IJsselmeerziekenhuizen B.V. was declared bankrupt.
+The hospital in Lelystad has now been taken over by St Jansdal.
+St Jansdal will be making changes to the hospital.
 For now it seems like all outpatient facilities will remain available but the hospital will lose its accident and emergency department.

 As a result people who need emergency care will have to go to other hospitals in the region, such as Almere and Harderwijk.
 For more information, contact the hospital.